 It is important to note that the guidance we are providing here is based on our extensive research and personal experience.
 It is not intended as medical advice in any way (see full disclaimer).
-If you are a diabetic on insulin or other medication, a LCHF diet will definitely effect these and you must have a doctor supervise you as you will probably be weaned off your medicine as you regain your health.
+If you are a diabetic on insulin or other medication, a LCHF diet will definitely effect these and you must have a doctor supervise you as you will probably need to be weaned off your medicine as you regain your health.
 Finding a doctor that understands the principles of LCHF and who will support you in your journey is becoming easier as scientific studies are coming out validating this way of eating.
 That being said, if your doctor is not open to the concept of Low Carb Diets, he or she will NEVER support you on this, or advise you correctly, no matter what.
-If I were you in that situation, I would find a ‘Low Carb Friendly doctor without delay (you may be able to find one in our rapidly growing database here).
-There is also a medically supervised program to adopt this lifestyle through HEALcare.
+If I were you in that situation, I would find a 'Low Carb Friendly doctor without delay (you may be able to find one in our rapidly growing database here).

 Adopting a Low Carb or Ketogenic Lifestyle is a big deal.
-Yes, it will change your life forever, but it takes a lot of courage and determination to start with since you are now going against convention.
-You not only have to overcome the fear of fat, ingrained by nearly 40 years of brainwashing, but you will likely encounter a lot of resistance from your friends and possibly even your own family.
+Yes, it will change your life forever, but it takes a lot of courage and determination to start with since you are now going against convention (although that is changing fast).
+You not only have to overcome the fear of fat, ingrained by nearly 40 years of brainwashing, but you will likely encounter a lot of resistance from your friends, most likely your doctor and possibly even your own family.

 Next is the portion size.
 When you are entering or creating a Food Type in the tracker, all the numbers you enter are relative to the portion size which is right up there under the ‘Nutrition Facts’.
 Once you have entered that then go on and enter the values for calories, Fat (Lipids), Saturated Fat, Carbohydrates, Fibre and Protein.
 Don’t worry about anything else.
 Once you have entered the food type it is done and you can use it over and over from there on out.
 You can also create recipes for dishes you make a lot and then you only have to enter all the different ingredients once.